vandeborp/NSXHorizonJumpstart/README.md

   - Add Servicesgroups in NSX when not existing (New-NsxServiceGroup)
   - within the servicegroups adds one or more children.
 (Get-NsxService for id and Get-NsxServiceGroup | Add-NsxServiceGroupMember)
   - Empty servicegroups with no children in the yml configuration will throw error
+  - Loop through SecurityGroups and check if they exist (Get-NsxSecurityGroup)
+  - Add SecurityGroup in NSX when not existing (New-NsxSecurityGroup)

 Details will be posted on my blog https://pascalswereld.nl.
 Introduction blog post is released as https://pascalswereld.nl/2017/08/24/nsx-for-desktop-jumpstart-microsegmentation-with-horizon-service-installer-fling/.